charlesrocabert/gbacpp/tutorials/src_model_format_tutorial.md

 - All metabolites starting with `x_` are external metabolites with constant concentration.

 > [!WARNING]
-> Stoichiometric coefficients must be converted following GBA formalism (see <a href="https://github.com/charlesrocabert/gbammsyn/blob/main/pipeline/MMSYN_tutorial_5.ipynb" target="_blank">tutorial 5</a>).
+> Stoichiometric coefficients must be converted following GBA formalism (see the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/units_conversion_tutorial.ipynb" target="_blank">units conversion tutorial</a>).

 For example, the model below has three reactions and four metabolites (three internal, one external):